malayjoshi13/GSoC2022_OligoFinder/README.md

 ### 4.1) Part of system for setting up and initiating setup

-- `Setup` - stores `config_readme.md` file that contains credentials to access research papers from Wormbase database via Textpresso and `requirements.txt` file for setting up of development environment.
+- `Setup` - stores the` config_readme.md` file containing credentials to access research papers from the Wormbase database via Textpresso and the `requirements.txt` file for setting up the development environment.

 - `configure.py` - comprise of following parameters:-

-  - `paper_ids` - from this parameter user can add research paper ids (present in Wormbase) from which they want to extract oligonuclotide mentions,
+  - `paper_ids` - from this parameter, user can add research paper ids (present in Wormbase) from which they want to extract oligonucleotide mentions,

-  - `output_CSVname` - from this parameter user can change location of CSV containing extracted oligonucleotide mention along with other related objects.
-This file is output by `oligo_extract.py` and is input for `TfIdf_BOW_creator.py`
+  - `output_CSVname` - from this parameter, the user can change the location of the CSV containing extracted oligonucleotide mention along with other related objects.
+This file is output by `oligo_extract.py` and is input for `TfIdf_BOW_creator.py`,

   - `oligo_BOW_filename` and `non_oligo_BOW_filename` - from this parameter user can change location of txt files containing BOW related to oligonucleotide and non-oligonucleotide mentions respectively.
 These files are output by `TfIdf_BOW_creator.py` and input for `TfIdf_BOW_TpFp.py` file

 ### 4.2) Part of system for getting text from research paper(s)

-- `RawText` - stores `textpresso.py` and `get_paper_content.py` files that extract content from research papers present in Wormbase database corresponding to their id mentioned in `paper_ids` parameter of `configure.py` file and returns a pair of paperid-sentence.
+- `RawText` - stores `textpresso.py` and `get_paper_content.py` files that extract content from research papers in the Wormbase database corresponding to their id mentioned in the `paper_ids` parameter of the `configure.py` file and returns a pair of paper id-sentence.

 ### 4.3) Part of system having RegEx rules to extract sequences that follow structure of Oligonucleotides

 - `bw_brackets.py` - contain RegEx rule `pick_from_brackets` that extracts Oligonucleotide sequence if present inside brackets.
 Input: insert(TGAGACGTCAACAATATGG)hg, Output: TGAGACGTCAACAATATGG.

 - `check_alpha_num_specialchk.py` - contain three RegEx rules:
-  - `has_acgt` - this RegEx rule checks if input word follows structure of an Oligonucleotide or not.
-If input word contains only alphabetic characters like A,a,C,c,G,g,T and T, then that word follows structure of an Oligonucleotide, otherwise not.
+  - `has_acgt` - this RegEx rule checks if the input word follows the structure of an Oligonucleotide or not.
+If the input word contains only alphabetic characters like A, a, C, c, G, g, T and T, then that word follows the structure of an Oligonucleotide; otherwise not.
 Input1: TGAGACGTCAACAATATGG, Output1: TGAGACGTCAACAATATGG and Input2: TXxvFDECAAOpJHTGG, Outpu2: None.
-  -  `has_35` - this RegEx rule checks if input word follows structure of an Oligonucleotide or not.
-If input word contains only numeric characters like 3 and 5, or don't has any numeric characters at all, then that word follows structure of an Oligonucleotide, otherwise not.
+  -  `has_35` - this RegEx rule checks if the input word follows the structure of an Oligonucleotide or not.
+If the input word contains only numeric characters like 3 and 5 or does not have any numeric characters, then that word follows the structure of an Oligonucleotide; otherwise not.
 Input1: 3'-TGAGACGTCAACAATATGG-5', Output1: 3'-TGAGACGTCAACAATATGG-5' and Input2: TGAGACGTCAACAATATGG, Outpu2: TGAGACGTCAACAATATGG and Input3: 3'-TGAGA2CGT3CAACAATATG675G-5', Output3: None.
-  -  `remove_special_characters` - except alphabetic characters ranging from A to Z and a to z, remove every other character from the input word like numeric values (3,5,etc), special characters (,./?"':}{][, etc) and extra spacings.
+  -  `remove_special_characters` - except alphabetic characters ranging from A to Z and a to z, remove every other character from the input word like numeric values (3, 5, etc.), special characters (,./?"':}{][, etc) and extra spacings.

 - `combine_oligo_parts.py` - contain two RegEx rules:
-  - `is_part` - this RegEx rule combines back Oligonucleotide sequences which are actually part of a single oligo sequence but due to spaces, newline, etc are treated like individual oligo sequences.
-Input: TT GCA ATG CGAAAATAC, Output: TTGCAATGCGAAAATAC.
+  - `is_part` - this RegEx rule combines back Oligonucleotide sequences that are actually part of a single oligo sequence but are treated like individual oligo sequences due to spaces, newline, etc. Input: TT GCA ATG CGAAAATAC, Output: TTGCAATGCGAAAATAC.
-  - `only_regex` - outputs list of words which satisfies all structural rules of an Oligonucleotide and thus are called as 'sequences' from now onwards.
+  - `only_regex` - outputs a list of words that satisfies all structural rules of an Oligonucleotide and thus are called 'sequences' from now onwards.

 - `combine_rules.py` - contain two RegEx rules:
   - `word_processor` - pass input word through four RegEx rules namely `pick_from_brackets`, `has_acgt`, `has_35`and `remove_special_characters` (all four mentioned above), and returns the ouput processed word.
   - `oligo_seq_regex` - output of `word_processor` rule becomes input for this which is passed to two RegEx rules namely `is_part` and `only_regex`.
-The output from this is a sequence which follow structural composition of an Oligonucleotide.
+The output from this is a sequence that follows an Oligonucleotide's structural composition.

-- `oligo_extract.py` - compiles extracted oligos (from research paper(s)), alongwith paper id, auto & manual true positive/false positive tags, previous, current (from which oligo sequence is extracted) & future sentences into a Pandas dataframe which is saved as a CSV file.
+- `oligo_extract.py` - compiles extracted oligos (from research paper(s)), along with paper id, auto & manual true positive/false positive tags, previous, current (from which oligo sequence is extracted) & future sentences into a Pandas data frame which is saved as a CSV file.

 ### 4.4) Part of system for creation and usage of BOWs
 - `TfIdf_BOW_creator.py` - uses 'TP or FP Oligo (manual)' column of CSV generated above (which has manual curations + auto curations which curator felt to be right) to generate two Bag of Words (BOW) having higher TF-IDF scores.